Armenian national movement: Russo-Turkish War of 1877–1878

-June 1878, Great Britain was troubled with Russia's holding on to so much Ottoman territory in the "Treaty of San Stefano" and forced the parties for a new negotiations with the convening of the Congress of Berlin.
-The Article 61 of the Treaty of Berlin contained the same text as Article 16 but removed any mention that Russian forces would remain in the provinces.
+In June 1878, Great Britain was troubled with Russia's powerful position in the Treaty and forced the parties for a new negotiations with the convening of the Congress of Berlin.
+Article 61 of the Treaty of Berlin contained the same text as Article 16 but removed any mention that Russian forces would remain in the provinces.
 Instead, the Ottoman government was periodically to inform the Great Powers of the progress of the reforms.
-The Armenian National Assembly and Patriarch Nerses II of Constantinople sent Catholicos Mgrdich Khrimian to present the case for the Armenians at Berlin; in his famous patriotic speech (following the Berlin negotiations) “The Paper Ladle,” Mgrdich Khrimian advised Armenians to take the national awakening of Bulgaria (Liberation of Bulgaria) as a model as the hopes for self-determination were ignored by the European community of nations.
-In Bulgarian historiography, Liberation of Bulgaria means the events of the Russo-Turkish War of 1877-78 that led to the re-establishment of Bulgarian Sovereign state with the Treaty of San Stefano.
+The Armenian National Assembly and Patriarch Nerses II sent Catholicos Mgrdich Khrimian to present the case for the Armenians at Berlin; in his famous speech (following the Berlin negotiations) “The Paper Ladle,” Mgrdich Khrimian advised Armenians to take the national awakening of Bulgaria as a model for self-determination which was ignored by the European community of nations.

-In 1880 Armenians especially encouraged by the prime minister Gladstone touched the Armenian issue with the words “To serve Armenia is to serve the Civilization.
-June 11, 1880, The great powers sent to porte an “Identic Note” which asked for the enforcement of the article 61.
+In 1880, British Prime Minister William Gladstone declared that “To serve Armenia is to serve the Civilization."
+The great powers sent to the Porte an “Identic Note” which asked for the enforcement of the Article 61.
 This followed on January 2, 1881, with a British Circular on Armenia to other Powers.

-The "Young Armenia Society" believed that the Russians would assist in the creation of an autonomous Armenian province under Russian rule.

-The ARF is often accused of having tactics, even today viewed as still being, aimed at convincing Western governments and diplomatic circles to sponsor the party's demands.

-The Armenian national movement had discovered through their revolutionary movement that neither Tsar Alexander II with his idealism nor Gladstone's Liberalism was a dependable hope.
+However Armenian nationalists had discovered that neither Tsar Alexander II's idealism nor Gladstone's liberalism were dependable allies.

 Armenian diaspora

-Significant European and American movements began with the Armenian diaspora in France and in the U.S. as early as in the 1890s.
-The previous Armenian migrations were minor or and had not been statistically significant.
+Significant European and American movements began with the Armenian diaspora in France and in the United States as early as in the 1890s.

-In 1885, the Armenian Patriotic Society of Europe was established in Chesilton Road, Fulham, with its headquarters there.
+In 1885, the Armenian Patriotic Society of Europe was established in London.
 Its goal was that the Armenian diaspora should help those in their native land, both financially and raise Armenian political consciousness about its subject condition.
 Various political parties and benevolent unions, such as branches for the Armenian Revolutionary Federation, the Social-Democrat Henchagian party, and the Armenian General Benevolent Union (AGBU) which was initially founded in Constantinople, were established wherever there was a considerable number of Armenians.

-The Armenian diaspora played a significant role in every stage such as Armenian Revolutionary Federation in diaspora did not forgive what they saw as betrayal of the 'Free, Independent Armenia' (the motto of the party) and campaigned against the Soviet state in a variety of ways.